Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 #### Create the Data Collection Endpoints

-From the tenant you wish to send the data **to**, navigate to the Microsoft Data Collection Endpoints page: https://portal.azure.com/#browse/microsoft.insights%2Fdatacollectionendpoints
+From the **tenant that is to receive the data**, navigate to the Microsoft Data Collection Endpoints page: https://portal.azure.com/#browse/microsoft.insights%2Fdatacollectionendpoints

 Click "**Create**".